r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. Open the new 'Settings/WP-Piwik Settings' menu, enter your Piwik base URL and your auth token.
+3. Open the new 'Settings/WP-Piwik Settings' menu and follow the instructions to configure your Piwik connection.
 Save settings.

 4. If you have view access to multiple site stats and did not enable "auto config", choose your blog and save settings again.

-5. Look at 'Dashboard/WP-Piwik' to get your site stats.
+5. Look at 'Dashboard/WP-Piwik' to see your site stats.

 = Install WP-Piwik on a WordPress blog network (WPMU/WP multisite) =